ANCPLabOldenburg/ancp-bids/README.md

 ## Architecture

 - **Core Models:**
-	The core BIDS data model is implemented in `ancpbids/model_base.py` and versioned model files (e.g., `model_v1_8_0.py`).
-These define the schema and object graph for BIDS datasets.
+	The in-memory graph is hand-maintained in `ancpbids/model_base.py`.
+Versioned enums are loaded at runtime from official BIDS `schema.json` files vendored in `ancpbids/schema/`.

 - **Plugin System:**
 	The plugin mechanism (see `ancpbids/plugin.py`) allows for dynamic extension of core functionality.
 Plugins can hook into schema modification, dataset processing, file handling, writing, and validation.
+Graph methods (`query`, `get_schema`, …) live on the model classes; `SchemaPlugin` remains an extension point.

 - **Query Engine:**
 	The query logic is implemented in `ancpbids/query.py`, providing flexible access to dataset contents and metadata.